tanvirislam06/pom-crawler/README.md

 # Page Object Model Generator CLI

 This project provides a command-line tool to crawl web pages and generate **Page Object Models (POM)**, which can be used in automated UI testing frameworks like WebdriverIO.
-The tool uses Puppeteer to extract elements with stable attributes (e.g., `data-test`, `id`) and outputs structured POM files.
+The tool uses Puppeteer to extract elements with stable attributes (e.g., `data-test-id`, `id`) and outputs structured POM files.

 ---

 ## **Features**
-- **Web Crawling**: Extracts elements with `data-test` and `id` attributes from web pages.
+- **Web Crawling**: Extracts elements with `data-test-id` and `id` attributes from web pages.
 - **POM Generation**: Creates JavaScript files that represent Page Object Models for automated testing.
 - **Dynamic Class Naming**: The class name is based on the title of the crawled page.
 - **Command-Line Interface**: Easy-to-use CLI for generating POMs with custom URLs and output directories.